kr55/ssis-cataloger-docs/getting-started.md

 Perhaps, this is useful when setting up a parallel environment for your ETL workload, and some configuration is different in the target environment.
 This configuration is optional.

 ## Overwrite Environment Variable Values
-The ‘Overwrite environment variable values’ setting recreates environment variables and parameter default values in the target.
+The `Overwrite environment variable values` setting recreates environment variables and parameter default values in the target.
 Note here that you may lose target data in this case.

 ## Export Sensitive Data
-This setting applies to exporting SSIS Catalog to the SCMW file.SCMW export file is not encrypted—whenThe ‘Export sensitive data’ setting exports sensitive information in the export file as free text.
+This setting applies to exporting SSIS Catalog to the SCMW file.SCMW export file is not encrypted—whenThe `Export sensitive data` setting exports sensitive information in the export file as free text.

 ## Complete the Wizard
 <img src="../media/Review.png" width="500">